What Is an Author Brand and Why Does It Matter?

 Because Patterson has both an adult and children’s publishing site, he starts by directing you to the correct site.
 Let’s take a look at his adult publishing home page:

 From a brand perspective, he’s got that shade of powder blue and basic Helvetica fonts.
-If you scroll down, you’d find loads of book listings using yellows and reds mixed with blue to create a vibrant background.
-It’s consistent, welcoming, and easy to find what you’re looking for quickly.
+Scrolling down, you’ll find many book listings using yellows and reds mixed with blue to create a vibrant background.
+It’s consistent, welcoming, and easy to quickly find what you’re looking for.

-If you’re starting to develop your author website and you need some inspiration for both the design and your brand consistency, Patterson’s site is the model I would use.
+If you’re starting to develop your author website and need some inspiration for both the design and your brand consistency, I would use Patterson’s site as a model.

 Audrey Grey

 I’m really impressed with Grey’s website.
-She’s an independent author and publisher, so you know she’s had to do a lot of the design work herself.
+She’s an independent author and publisher, so you know she’s had to do much of the design work herself.
 And in a crowded YA Fantasy genre, every author has to find ways to stand out.

 In Grey’s case, she’s done that through a clean, friendly site that retains the ‘fantasy’ feel we expect.

-Much like Patterson’s homepage, Grey has simple navigation, a striking hero image, and even goes one better with an author logo designed to emphasize her while hinting at her genre.
-Her book marketing is on-point; we’ve got the logo and the hero image that faithfully places us in the fantasy genre without getting too ‘busy’ on the page.
+Much like Patterson’s homepage, Grey has simple navigation and a striking hero image.
+It even goes one better with an author logo designed to emphasize her while hinting at her genre.
+Her book marketing is on point; the logo and the hero image faithfully place us in the fantasy genre without getting too ‘busy’ on the page.

 Gretchen Rubin